dmccreary/graph-algorithms/docs/glossary.md

 The process of identifying signals that indicate a customer is likely to stop using a service.
 Graph analysis can help in identifying patterns that precede customer churn.
 Example: Analyzing customer interaction networks to predict which customers are at risk of churning.

+#### Cluster

+A single node that represents a group of multiple nodes and their connecting edges that have been merged together based on specific criteria or attributes.
+Clustering is a technique used to simplify complex network graphs by reducing visual clutter, enhancing readability, and improving performance when dealing with large datasets.

 #### Clustering Coefficient

 A measure of the degree to which nodes in a graph tend to cluster together.
 High clustering coefficients indicate a tendency of nodes to form tightly knit groups.
 Example: Used in market analysis to identify communities or segments within customer networks.